Manjushamk/OnlineMarketPlace-Java-DesignPatterns/README.txt

 		> For 1.User - Enter Id: mkottala
 					   Enter password : mkottala
-				> For the admin a menu appears to select the actions 1.Browse Items 2.Purchase Items
+				> For the admin a menu appears to select the actions 1.Browse Items 2.Checkout (Purchase cart Items)
+																	 3.Add Item to Cart
+																	 4.Display cart

-				 Enter an options 1 or 2 for calling their respective functions, anything other than those options for exit Respective methods are called from server using User role based access
+				 Enter an options 1,2,3 or 4 for calling their respective functions, anything other than those options for exit Respective methods are called from server using User role based access
 		> For 2.Admin - Enter Id: manju
 					    Enter password : manju